nagadomi/nunif/README.md

 - JPEGQuality: Predicts JPEG Quality from image content
 - GrainNoiseLeve: Predicts Noise Level related to photograph and PSNR degraded by that noise

-CLI tools are also available to filter out low quality images from these results.
+CLI tools are also available to filter out low quality images using these results.